Arbor Westmark 2015 - 2010 Review by The Good Ride

-The Arbor Westmark is a fun all conditions park ride as well as a pretty accomplished all mountain freestyle ride.
+The Arbor Westmark is a fun all conditions park ride as well as a pretty accomplished freestyle ride that’s also not bad on the mountain.
 The Arbor Westmark surprised us because we expected the Arbor Draft with steel edges.
 Instead it felt like there was a little more to it than that.

 Size 153 and 156